 Blueberry (Vaccinium corymbosum cultivars)

-Best known for its fruit, blueberry also offers year-round beauty: white spring flowers, summer berries, and stunning fall color that ranges from yellow and orange to deep red.
+Known for its fruit, blueberry also provides year-round interest, with white spring flowers, summer berries and fall foliage in shades of yellow, orange and red.

 Hardy to Zone 5.